EFWob/RetroRadio/README.md

 retrieved and executed as commands-list (whith each command being seperated by semicolon).

 ## Setup event
-If in NVS-preferences the key-value-pair _::setup = key-name_ is defined, the value associated _key-name_ is retrieved from NVS and executed as commands-list.
-The _::setup_-'calls' will happen after everything else in _setup()_ is finished just before the first _call to loop()_
+~~If in NVS-preferences the key-value-pair _::setup = key-name_ is defined, the value associated _key-name_ is retrieved from NVS and executed as commands-list.~~
+If in NVS-preferences the key-value-pair _::setup = commands-list_ is defined, then the given commands-list is executed at startup, just after everything else in _setup()_ is finished just before the first _call to loop()_
 (So network is up and running, preferences are read, VS module is initialized.
 I. e. ready to play).

 If you set _::setup = volume = 70;preset = 0_ in the preferences, then at start the radio will always tune to _preset_0_ and set the volume